FRRouting/frr/doc/user/zebra.rst

 .. clicmd:: ip protocol PROTOCOL route-map ROUTEMAP

    Apply a route-map filter to routes for the specified protocol.
-PROTOCOL can be **any** or one of
+PROTOCOL can
+   be:

+   - any,
+   - babel,
+   - bgp,
+   - connected,
+   - eigrp,
-   - system,
+   - isis,
    - kernel,
+   - nhrp,
+   - openfabric,
+   - ospf,
+   - ospf6,
+   - rip,
-   - connected,
+   - sharp,
    - static,
-   - rip,
    - ripng,
-   - ospf,
-   - ospf6,
-   - isis,
-   - bgp,
+   - table,
-   - hsls.
+   - vnc.

+   If you choose any as the option that will cause all protocols that are sending routes to zebra.
+You can specify a :dfn:`ip protocol PROTOCOL route-map ROUTEMAP` on a per vrf basis, by entering this command under vrf mode for the vrf you want to apply the route-map against.

 .. index:: set src ADDRESS
 .. clicmd:: set src ADDRESS